dylan-lang/dylan-programming-book/source/offset.rst

     (str :: <string>, num :: <integer>, any-old-thing :: <object>)

-Assume that we are working in a listener, and already have defined the methods shown in `Existing methods for decode-total-seconds. <offset.htm#49259>`_.
-Consider what happens when we define the method on ``<time>``.
+Assume that we are working in a listener, and already have defined the methods shown in `Existing methods for decode-total-seconds
+<existing-decode-total-seconds>`_.
+Consider what happens when we define
+the method on ``<time>``.
 The parameter list of the new method is not equivalent to the parameter list of any of the existing methods, so the new method is added to the generic function.
 Thus, ``decode-total-seconds`` has three methods: a method on ``<integer>``, a method on ``<time-of-day>``, and a method on ``<time>``.
 The environment may offer a way to remove a method from a generic function.
-When we remove the definition of the method on ``<time-of-day>`` using the environment, the ``decode-total-seconds`` generic function contains only the desired methods, as shown in `Desired methods for decode-total-seconds. <offset.htm#91002>`_.
+When we remove the definition of the method on ``<time-of-day>`` using the environment, the ``decode-total-seconds`` generic function contains only the desired methods, as shown in `Desired methods for decode-total-seconds <desired-decode-total-seconds>`_.
 A typical browser will help you to find the methods to remove.

 If, however, we are working in source files rather than in a listener, we simply need to remove the method on ``<time-of-day>`` with the editor, and to type in the method on ``<time>``.
-When we next compile the file, the generic function will contain only the desired methods, as shown in `Desired methods for decode-total-seconds.`_.
+When we next compile the file, the generic function will contain only the desired methods, as shown in `Desired methods for decode-total-seconds <desired-decode-total-seconds>`_.

 We can now call ``decode-total-seconds`` on instances of ``<time-of-day>`` and on instances of ``<time-offset>``::